growdigital/forestgarden.wales/content/course/_index.md

 draft: false
 ---

-# Online wildlife forest garden course
+# Create a Backyard Forest

 Development of the course is on hold for a while, as I’ve had to furlough the business.
 Please [signup to the Forest Garden Wales](http://eepurl.com/dqwytj) newsletter to be sure of catching announcements and giveaways.